Nespresso Vs Espresso | (How These Machines differs?)

 Manual Espresso Machines

 In manual espresso machines, you have to generate the pressure manually by applying physical force.
-There is much hassle involved in brewing a shot of espresso with these machines and also they do not produce a quality shot of espresso.
-These machines are not recommended unless you want them for portable purposes like traveling or camping.
+These machines are not recommended unless you need them for portability, such as when traveling or camping.

 Super Automatic Espresso Machines